Amazon Prom Dress Transformation

 One I knew from the moment I saw this dress.

-If your an artist, the best bit of advice I can give is to experiment.
+If you’re an artist, the best bit of advice I can give is to experiment.
 The more you fail the better your success will be.

 So now I am 0 for 2

-Needed to take some time to think about my next step for the tulle and beads so I went on to the lining.
-Again trying a much different approach than I usually do.
+I needed to take some time to think about my next step for the tulle and beads, so I went on to the lining and again tried a much different approach than I usually do.
 The goal here was to see if I could get an organic color shift by mixing directly on the dress.

 Remember she wanted GOLD and PURPLE.

-So I sent Madi and Mom these Picture.
+So I sent Madi and Mom these pictures.

 Mom's response was she no longer would like to see the process.